Tax deductibility of interest on an investment loan

 Interest can’t relate to exempt income, life insurance policies, or deferred income plans

-Interest on borrowed money used to earn exempt income,² to acquire a life insurance policy, or to make a contribution to a deferred income plan — such as a registered retirement savings plan (RRSP), registered pension plan (RPP), registered education savings plan (RESP), deferred profit savings plan (DPSP), or a tax-free savings account (TFSA) — won’t be deductible.
+Interest on borrowed money used to earn exempt income,² to acquire a life insurance policy, or to make a contribution to a deferred income plan—such as a registered retirement savings plan (RRSP), registered pension plan (RPP), registered education savings plan (RESP), deferred profit savings plan (DPSP), first home savings account (FHSA), or tax-free savings account (TFSA)—won’t be deductible.

 Interest incurred to purchase a segregated fund policy

 As indicated above, interest on funds used to acquire a life insurance policy won’t be deductible.
-However, the Income Tax Act (Canada) provides an exception where the borrowed money is used to purchase a non-registered segregated fund contract.³ Under these circumstances, interest on borrowed funds will be deductible.
+However, the Income Tax Act (Canada) provides an exception if the borrowed money is used to purchase a non-registered segregated fund contract.³ Under these circumstances, interest on borrowed funds is deductible.

 Return of capital